 Kanazawa is also home to many interesting museums, opt to visit one or learn more about local crafts.
 Loving the food in the city?
 Take a trip to the local seafood market to see where some of the fresh, tasty ingredients come from.
 Included Activities: Ninja Temple Visit Keroku-En Garden Visit Kanazawa Castle Visit Nagamachi Samurai District Walk

 The large Peace Park in the centre of the city is an extremely moving place dotted with memorials of those killed by the atomic bomb and others who subsequently died.
 The burning flame in the park will only be extinguished when all nuclear weapons in the world have been destroyed.
 Take a tram ride through the city to reach Peace Park.
-Included Activities: Peace Park and Museum Visit Transport: Bullet train (4.50 hour(s))
+Included Activities: Hiroshima Park and Peace Memorial Transport: Bullet train (4.50 hour(s))

 Take a short ferry ride to Miyajima Island, not far from the coast.

 Here, view one of the most photographed sights in Japan— the Floating Torii Gate.
 The shrine itself dates back to the 6th century and is designed in a pier-like structure.